EdvardM/railsgirls-ruby/src/basics.md

 also a function!).
 Note that I needed to add trailing space to the string `"Kittens are "`, otherwise it would have printed `Kittens areso fluffy`.

+Also note that "printing" here has nothing to do with printing on paper, when I say "print" it just needs printing lines to your terminal window or console, not to printer.
+You don't need to waste paper here :)

 The last part prints something to the screen in rather demanding manner, due to `upcase` function that is "tied" to strings only.